marcinguy/pscanner-nc/README.md

 # Python parallel IP Scanner

-Python parallel IP scanner with progressbar and SSL support (Ncureses/Blessings version)
+Python parallel IP port scanner with progressbar and SSL support (Ncureses/Blessings version)

 ## Description

-Python parallel IP scanner with progressbar and SSL support.
+Python parallel IP port scanner with progressbar and SSL support.
 Cut the scan time based on the amount of the cores installed on your computer.

 ## Dependencies